Seton Hall Pirates men's basketball

 The Seton Hall Pirates men's basketball program is the NCAA Division I intercollegiate men's basketball program of Seton Hall University in South Orange, New Jersey.
 The team competes in the Big East Conference and plays their home games in the Prudential Center in Newark, New Jersey.
+The Pirates are currently coached by Shaheen Holloway.
+Seton Hall has appeared 14 times in the NCAA tournament and were national runners-up in 1989.